Superconductors with anomalous Floquet higher-order topology

-\textit{$C_n$ topological charge -} It is crucial to notice that two singularities can annihilate each other only when (i) their $J$-dependent monopole charges carry the same $J$ index; (ii) they have opposite $q_J$ or $\tilde{q}_J$.
+\textit{$C_n$ topological charge -} Since a non-zero net Weyl charge indicates first-order topology with chiral edge modes, we hereafter restrict ourselves to cases with zero net Weyl charge with possible manifestation of second-order topological corner modes.
+It is crucial to note that two singularities can annihilate each other only when (i) their $J$-dependent monopole charges carry the same $J$ index; (ii) they have opposite $q_J$ or $\tilde{q}_J$.
 This annihilation constraint applies to both Weyl points and Weyl pairs.
 To see this, we consider merging two singularities that carry charges $q_{J_a}$ and $q_{J_b}$, respectively, with $q_{J_a} + q_{J_b} =0$.
 The phase-band Hamiltonian of the two singularities is described by